-The Okanagan Valley, its sub-regions, climates, and soil conditions are suited to growing a range of varietals and support an industry with over 240 wineries and 10,300 related jobs.
+The Thompson-Okanagan, its sub-regions, climates, and soil conditions are suited to growing a range of grape varietals and supports a thriving viticulture and oenology industry with over 240 wineries and 10,300 related jobs.
+This established cluster provides a powerful base for investment in value-added food and beverage processing, agri-tech, cold-chain logistics, and export-oriented premium food and beverage products.

-With over 2000 hours of sun annually, the region features four distinct seasons to enjoy everything from skiing, snowmobiling, golfing, cycling, hiking, and boating.
+With over 2,000 hours of sunshine annually, the region features four distinct seasons to enjoy everything from skiing, snowmobiling, golfing, cycling, hiking, camping, and boating.
+The region’s climate and four-season recreational amenities support talent attraction and retention, helping employers recruit and retain skilled workers in all sectors and services.

-Kelowna is one of the fastest growing in Canada, the third largest metropolitan area in B.C., with the 10th busiest airport in Canada facilitating connections both national and internationally.
+Kelowna is one of the fastest growing cities in Canada, the third largest census metropolitan area in B.C., with the 10th busiest airport in Canada facilitating connections both domestic and internationally.
+Kelowna International Airport (YLW) provides direct air links that support executive travel, cargo movement, just-in-time supply chains, and YLW features sophisticated aviation Maintenance, Repair, and Operation services, positioning the region as a competitive base for export-focused and multi-market operations.

 The University of British Columbia has a campus located in Kelowna, providing science, grad studies, engineering and applied science, and other valuable programs to the local community.